alantsov/voice-input/README.md

 sudo apt-get install -f  # Install any missing dependencies
 ```

 After installation, you can launch the application from your application menu or by running `voice-input` in the terminal.
+The application will also start automatically when you log in to your system.